-Join Steve Fullmer for an in-depth discussion in this video The Microsoft Management Console, part of Managing Windows 7.
+Join Steve Fullmer for an in-depth discussion in this video The Microsoft Management Console, part of Windows 7: Manage and Maintain.

 - As we start discussing some of the tools that will allow you to support and maintain Windows 7, the first place to start is the management console.
 Pretty much, there's two ways to get there.
 I want to point out, as a reminder ... you might want to go back and look at some of the introductory videos ... user account control allow us or disallows us, depending on the settings, to get to administrative or power user features.
 In order to use the management console, although we do it by right clicking on Computer and selecting Manage, or we do the Microsoft management console and select a snap-in, you need to make sure that you're doing this with administrative rights.